Financial Aid FAQs for Online Students

 How do I know that my FAFSA was successfully submitted?

-To check the status of your FAFSA form, do the following:
+To check the status of your FAFSA form, take the following steps:

 - Select that you are a student.